ValerieNguy/cse15l-lab-reports/Lab Report 1/lab-report-1-week-2.md

 ## Moving Files with **scp**

-You are going to need to be able to copy files between the client(in this case, your computer) and the remote server.
+Copying files between the client(in this case, your computer) and the remote server is very important.
 To do so, you will be using the command **scp**.

 In order to exemplify how this works, you are going to need to create a file called "WhereAmI.java" with code as shown in the screenshot:

 ![WhereAmI Code](whereAmI.PNG)

-You can compile and run this file locally (on your computer, and not the server) with the **javac** and **java** commands.
+You should be able to compile and run this file locally (on your computer, and not the server) with the **javac** and **java** commands.

 Now, you can  run the following command (replacing zz with your respective account code):
 **scp WhereAmI.java cs15lwi22zz@ieng6.ucsd.edu**